Lazar-Wolfe/machine_learning_specialization_coursera/README.md

-# Coursera Machine Learning Specialization Assignments
+# Coursera Machine Learning Specialization
 Programming assignments and quizzes for Machine Learning by Prof. Andrew Ng in Coursera